anderslatif/CurrentCSource/README.md

 #### Source code for CurrentC

-An alt-coin (cryptocurrency) build on SHA256
+An alt-coin (cryptocurrency) built on SHA256